 Determine Number Of Visitors

 Google Analytics let you know how many people are visiting your blog or website.
-You can easily track your traffic by how many new visitors do you have and how many of are returning visitors.
+You can easily track your traffic by how many new visitors do you have and how many of them are returning visitors.
 It also provides you daily, weekly and monthly stats of the number of visitors.
 Furthermore, you can track the stats in chart format and help you to analyze whether your business is improving or not.

 Track Your Visitors Location